Reviews You Can Rely On

 Credit: Natalie Kafader

-Even when I tried to hit debris from different angles or leave room for forward or reverses over plowed piles, I just couldn't get this vacuum to suck it all up effectively.
-For simple tasks in a kitchen, you can get the material sucked up eventually, but seriously a broom and a dustpan will be more effective and a whole lot more satisfying.
-Alternately, you're probably better off using a hand tool with this vacuum to clean up in a small kitchen, which would technically let you avoid a broom.
+Even when we tried to hit debris from different angles or leave room for forward or reverse over plowed piles, we just couldn't get this vacuum to suck it all up effectively.
+For simple tasks in the kitchen, you can eventually get the material sucked up, but seriously, a broom and a dustpan will be more effective and a whole lot more satisfying.

 Before Testing After Testing